Order your pre-launch copy of the book DOUBLE HAPPINESS MULTIPLIED - What you need to know about having Twins, Triplets, & Quads HERE:

 - If you’re having frequent feelings of anger or disappointment about your partner, that would be an indication that it would be good to get some help.

 - It’s important to be realistic about what’s achievable for your relationship and not having high expectations of your partner.

 Coming up on Episode Seven, we explore birthing options for multiples.

-We hear from Maternal-Fetal Medicine Specialist Associate Professor Craig Pennell about the types of twins that will require a caesarean delivery and those that can be safely delivered vaginally.
+We hear from Maternal-Fetal Medicine Specialist Professor Craig Pennell about the types of twins that will require a caesarean delivery and those that can be safely delivered vaginally.

 Founder of Rockstar Birth Magazine and Rockstar Birth Radio, Shalome Stone explains why creating a birth plan is important.

 Hypnobirthing Practitioner and Doula Elysee Jamieson shares her experience of birthing breech fraternal twins.

 And, I’ll tell you why my girls were delivered by Caesarean section.